-The journey to raising ducks begins with setting-up a duck brooder.
+The journey to raising ducks for eggs begins with setting-up a duck brooder.
 Learn everything one needs to know about brooding ducklings.
 Also, learn more tips on raising ducks from my friend Janet of Timber Creek Farms.

 As enticing it is to receive a surplus of eggs one has to know what to do with them.
 Aside from the typical breakfast item duck eggs are excellent for baking.